Position: Adopt Constraints Over Fixed Penalties in Deep Learning: Comprehensive Experimental Results

 \subsection{Rate Constraints}

-\Cref{table:constrained_rate_constraint,table:penalized_rate_constraint} report the same results as the rate-constrained classification experiment in \Cref{fig:robustness}, now including the training accuracy of each model at convergence.
-The task and experimental choices are described in \cref{app:rate}.
-Most penalty coefficients result in collapsed solutions—either optimizing only for accuracy and yielding a 50\% classification rate, or focusing entirely on the penalty and classifying all inputs as class 0.
-As in the sparsity constrained experiment (\cref{table:sparse}), overshooting the constraint degrades performance due to excessive emphasis on the penalty, which conflicts with the objective.
-In contrast, the Lagrangian approach with proxy constraints \citep{cotter2019proxy} recovers the desired solution for most of the considered dual step-sizes.
+\Cref{table:constrained_rate_constraint,table:penalized_rate_constraint} report the same results as the rate-constrained classification experiment in \Cref{fig:robustness}, now also including the training accuracy of each model at convergence.
+The task and experimental setup are described in Appendix \ref{app:rate}.
+Most penalty coefficients lead to collapsed solutions: either the model effectively optimizes only for accuracy and produces a $50\%$ classification rate, or it focuses almost entirely on the penalty and predicts class 0 for every input.
+As in the sparsity-constrained experiment (\cref{table:sparse}), overshooting the constraint harms performance by placing excessive weight on the penalty, which conflicts with the objective.
+In contrast, the Lagrangian approach with proxy constraints \citep{cotter2019proxy} recovers the desired solution for most of the dual step-sizes considered.